ashwinkhadgi/HobbyProject/README.md

 # HobbyProject
-This is hobby project for Android
+This is hobby project for Android.
+The sample demonstrate the useage of Google MAP API.